quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

                 || proposedTransfers.customFee.tokens.length > 0) {
             return false;
         }
-        bool installerCredited = false;
+        bool ownerCredited = false;
-        address installer = context.installer;
+        address owner = context.owner;
         for (uint256 i = 0; i < proposedTransfers.tokens.length; i++) {
             IHederaTokenService.AccountAmount[] memory transfers = proposedTransfers.tokens[i].transfers;
             for (uint256 j = 0; j < transfers.length; j++) {
-                if (transfers[j].accountID == installer) {
+                if (transfers[j].accountID == owner) {
                     if (transfers[j].amount < 0) {
                         return false;
                     } else if (transfers[j].amount > 0) {
-                        installerCredited = true;
+                        ownerCredited = true;
                     }
                 }
             }
             IHederaTokenService.NftTransfer[] memory nftTransfers = proposedTransfers.tokens[i].nftTransfers;
             for (uint256 j = 0; j < nftTransfers.length; j++) {
-                if (nftTransfers[j].senderAccountID == installer) {
+                if (nftTransfers[j].senderAccountID == owner) {
                     return false;
-                } else if (nftTransfers[j].receiverAccountID == installer) {
+                } else if (nftTransfers[j].receiverAccountID == owner) {
-                    installerCredited = true;
+                    ownerCredited = true;
                 }
             }
         }
-        return installerCredited;
+        return ownerCredited;
     }
 }
 ```

 ## Backwards Compatibility

 This HIP adds a net new feature to the protocol.
-Any account that does not install a hook will see identical behavior
+Any account that does not use hooks will see identical behavior
 in all circumstances.
-Any payer account that does explicitly set a gas limit to cover a hook's execution will be at no
+Any payer account that does not explicitly set a gas limit to cover a hook's execution will
-risk of having a hook execute.
+be at no risk of paying for a hook's execution.

 ## Security Implications

 Since EVM hook executions are subject to the same gas charges and throttles as normal contract executions; and hook
-installations are subject to the same throttles as contract creations, we do not expect this HIP to introduce any new
+creations are subject to the same throttles as contract creations, we do not expect this HIP to introduce any new
 denial of service vector.

 The main security concerns with account allowance hooks are the same as with smart contracts.
 That is,
 - A hook author could code a bug allowing an attacker to exploit the hook.
-- A malicious dApp could trick a user into installing a hook with a backdoor for the dApp author to exploit.
+- A malicious dApp could trick a user into using a hook with a backdoor for the dApp author to exploit.

 Hook authors must mitigate the risk of bugs by rigorous testing and code review.
 Users must remain vigilant about
 signing transactions from dApps of questionable integrity.
 As reiterated above, we recommend and expect that hooks with